The marketing trends in 2021 that will actually impact the way you work

-Read more to discover how to build a first-class privacy structure with Precis.
+Read here to discover how to build a first-class privacy structure with Precis here.

 Despite some attempts by governments to curb the dominance of monoliths Facebook and Google, we predict these two will continue to grow in 2021.
 With Facebook’s purchase of Giphy, they gain access to their user ID data, and alongside the launch of e-commerce native, they are well on the way to becoming the first super app outside of China.